charlieegan3/personal-website/content/posts/2022-07-15-creating-a-diy-offline-youtube-watch-list/index.md

 date: 2022-07-15 19:53:46 +0100
 ---

+Update: Zapier webhooks are now a premium integration, however I have been able to achieve the same thing with [pipedream.com](https://pipedream.com).

 ![cover image showing connected services](./cover.png)

 Earlier this week I was sitting on the tube (London metro) and found myself